corda/corda/docs/source/permissioning.rst

 pre-configured keystores are used if the required keystores do not exist.
 This ensures that developers can get the nodes working as quickly as possible.

 However, these pre-configured keystores are not secure.
-For a real network, you need to create your own certificate authority that will creates these keystores for nodes joining the network.
+For a real network, you need to create a certificate authority that will be used in the creation of these keystores for each node joining the network.
 The instructions below explain how to do this.

 Creating the certificate authority
 ----------------------------------